jmau111/jmau111.github.io/content/posts/2023-01-09-os-security.md

 ## What you will read there

 Various analysis and personal thoughts about each OS.
-The Linux guide is more specific, though, and highlights a special mode that remains quite misknown by most users.

 You also find the best resources for beginners to me (e.g., useful links for various tools and other guides), for example, to harden your OS or learn about attacking techniques.